SewWrite Review: creating text for machine embroidery

 There are also plenty of videos on their site showing you how to use various aspects of the software.
 You can also download the SewWrite manual without even installing the software.

 So are you ready to check out SewWrite?
 Download the trial version and see what you think.
-Then leave a comment below to tell us all what you think.
+Then leave a comment below to tell us all how it went.

 Want to remember this?
 Save “SewWrite review: create names and monograms to stitch on your embroidery machine” on your favorite Pinterest board